 Ortho Home Defense Bed Bug, Flea and Tick Killer is a perfect example that uses the ready-to-spray wand.

-- Kills even the toughest parathyroid resistant bed bugs
+- Kills even the toughest pyrethroid-resistant bed bugs

 - Controls bed bugs for up to 2 weeks on carpeted surfaces